 A for Animals

-India is known for its holy cows but don’t dismiss the monkeys.
+India is known for it’s holy cows but don’t dismiss the monkeys.
 There are generally speaking two species: the Gray langur with the long elegant tail, blond hair surrounding a friendly black face and the brown ones with a reddish face and butt, the Rhesus macaque.
 I dislike those, and so do most others.
 Be aware that they search your stuff in for food.
 The cows however can be nasty too.
 I have been attacked a couple of times, and a horn stabbed in your crotch isn’t fun.
 Dogs are generally speaking fine, they won’t chase you nor attack you when on the bicycle as they are mostly in a lethargic state.
 I have been bitten once, and that was years ago in Dharamsala when I was walking with a bag of food for the dogs.
 The harder part is to keep your mood up when seeing some of the dogs; some live with broken legs, hairless scabies skin, bloody bulges and wounds.

-Try to cycle around a big bull.
+Try to cycle in a loop around a big bull.
 Keep your food away when passing red-faced monkeys and in case of a close encounter, act submissive.
 When going out to pee in a grassy or grown area, knock on the ground to avoid snakes.
 By the way, rats may occur in your room so be sure to leave food out of your panniers or they might bite through it.